 Aspen Vista Capital

 Aspen Vista Capital is an early-stage venture capital firm engaged in technology investments in the Southwest United States.
 It focuses on startups in software as a service (SaaS) and materials sciences within six months of full commercialization.

 Tramway Venture Partners

-Tramway Venture Partners is a seed & early stage focused venture capital firm.
-Investments focus on Tech and Life Sciences companies specializing in MedTech, HealthTech, Biotech.
-Notable investment is Armonica Technologies.
+Tramway Venture Partners is a seed & early stage-focused venture capital firm.
+Investments focus on Tech and Life Sciences companies specializing in MedTech, HealthTech, and Biotech.
+A notable investment is Armonica Technologies.